andrewkess/ligonier-trivia-game/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-I included Tailwind CSS for responsive mobile design CSS styling.
+I included Tailwind CSS for responsive mobile design CSS styling, so that the app can be consumed on both desktop and mobile.

 **Ligonier Trivia Game**